Frances Maria Cowper: Life

 Cowper's husband died after two decades of marriage and she lived a widow for another twenty-eight years, first in York and then, after 1772, in London.

 Poetry

-Cowper published one volume of religious verse, edited by her famous relative.
+Cowper published one volume of religious verse, edited by her famous relative William Cowper.
 First published in 1792, there was a second edition in 1807 and a third in 1810, both posthumous, as well as two U.S. editions.
 Initially published as by "a lady," a footnote in the third edition misidentifies the author as "Mrs. Cowper, the aunt of the immortal poet" when she was in fact his cousin.
 The preface is short and offers a standard modest disclaimer that the poems are published at the request of friends.
 The collection comprises eighty-nine poems on Christian themes.
 In the preface and some of the poems, Cowper discusses the advantages of retirement from the world.
 Her hymn "My span of life will soon be done" has been published in seventy-eight hymnals: